NBISweden/development-guidelines/README.md

 keeping track of source code and documents relating to software that we make available on GitHub.

-GitHub provides excellent support for doing code reviews (more on that below), collecting issues (bug reports) connected with a project, and for organising work tasks ("projects" in GitHub speak).

 On GitHub, we have an Educational Account called "[NBISweden](https://github.com/NBISweden)" ("NBIS" was taken) which acts like an umbrella for all our various repositories.
 Code